by Claire Hutkins Seda, Migrant Clinicians Network, Managing Editor, Streamline

 “Results from this initial pilot study informed the development of a much larger study that would systematically examine the occupational safety and health issues of Latinos on thoroughbred horse farms,” Dr. Swanberg said.
 The resulting five-year study, just entering its final year, is funded by the CDC’s National Institute of Occupational Safety and Health and works to engage the farm to impact farmworker health.
 The researchers used two advisory councils to guide the process, one with representatives from the industry and one with members of the Latino community and the outreach partners and service providers who serve it.
 The study’s output is extensive.
 When Clouser asked farm managers what they wanted from they study, they asked for the findings of the research, a better understanding of what other farms are doing, and more tools and resources to assist their farmworkers.
 Consequently, three major categories of tools are being developed:

 Graphic safety materials.
 The researchers are assembling a working group consisting of farm managers, a human resources manager from a local thoroughbred farm, and workers’ compensation and insurance representatives to begin developing low-literacy and bilingual materials on health and safety for workers on horse farms.
-These pieces will be developed in this final year of the project and will also be available on the website.
+These pieces will be developed in this final year of the project and will also be available on the website in Fall 2016.

 Community involvement has been key.
 “This project was very focused on community participatory principles,” Clouser emphasized.
 “We worked really hard to get both industry and organizational representation of people who are concerned about the workers themselves, and the health of Latinos.”
 Swanberg added, “When I step back to see what’s unique and has been successful about this project, it’s that we’ve been able to work with both sets of communities and both have been equally as valuable in the success of this project.”

-Learn more about the Thoroughbred Worker Health and Safety Study at their website, www.workersafetyandhealth.com.
+Learn more about the Thoroughbred Worker Health and Safety Study and access their materials at their website, www.worksafetyandhealth.com.